chenyiyun573/PC_Tracker_for_Win/tracker/README.md

 **3. How much space will the collected data approximately occupy?**

 The specific data size varies.
 Generally, even with intensive recording operations for 1 hour, it will not generate more than 1GB of data.

+**4. What should I do if the interface doesn't display properly after launching the tracker?**
+If some interface elements (such as buttons) appear incomplete after launching the software, this may be caused by your computer's display scaling settings.
+You can try adjusting the display scaling in Settings -> System -> Display, and then restart the software.

 ## 8. Contact